Chapter 2. SQL Language

 SQL Standards Support

 The SQL language consists of statements for different operations.
-HyperSQL 2.x supports the dialect of SQL defined progressively by ISO (also ANSI) SQL standards 92, 1999, 2003, 2008, 2011 and 2016.
+HyperSQL 2.x supports the dialect of SQL defined progressively by ISO (also ANSI) SQL standards 92, 1999, 2003, 2008, 2011, 2016 and 2023.
 This means the syntax specified by the Standard text is accepted for any supported operation.
-Almost all features of SQL-92 up to Advanced Level are supported, as well as the additional features that make up the SQL:2016 core and many optional features of this standard.
+Almost all features of SQL-92 up to Advanced Level are supported, as well as the additional features that make up the SQL:2023 core and many optional features of this standard.

 At the time of this release, HyperSQL supports the widest range of SQL Standard features among all open source RDBMS.